eps696/stylegan3/README.md

 ## Training

 * Put your images in `data` as subfolder or zip archive.
 Ensure they all have the same color channels (monochrome, RGB or RGBA).
 If needed, first crop square fragments from `source` video or directory with images (feasible method, if you work with patterns or shapes, rather than compostions):
 ```
  multicrop.bat source 512 256
 ```
 This will cut every source image (or video frame) into 512x512px fragments, overlapped with 256px shift by X and Y. Result will be in directory `source-sub`, rename it as you wish.
-If you edit the images yourself (e.g. for non-square aspect ratios), ensure their correct size.
+If you edit the images yourself, ensure their correct size.

 * Train StyleGAN3 with rotational invariance on the prepared dataset `mydata.zip` (in the `data` subfolder) for 8kk iterations:
 ```